Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage: Implementation and Discussions

 {\bf Failed I/Os.} I/O errors might take place over time.
 When an I/O operation fails, the conventional synchronous I/O model helps LSM-tree handle the error in a timely fashion.
-As \AisLSM waits for the completion signals of all asynchronous file writes, any I/O error occurring at these writes can be swiftly detected and processed like with conventional LSM-tree. \AisLSM defers the check-up of asynchronous {\tt fsync}, so detecting and handling I/O errors for {\tt fsync} are also postponed.
-However, even if an I/O error happens in persisting an SST file, the durability of KV pairs stored in the file is not impaired since \AisLSM has retained parental SST files until the check-up.
-Searching KV pairs in this file is also unaffected since file system accommodates KV pairs in the OS's buffer cache or storage device's disk cache. \AisLSM explicitly calls {\tt fsync} for a retry to fix the I/O error.
-In the worst case, it regenerates and replaces that problematic file.
+As \Pome waits for the completion signals of all asynchronous file writes, any I/O error occurring at these writes can be swiftly detected and processed like with conventional LSM-tree. \Pome defers the check-up of asynchronous {\tt fsync}, so detecting and handling I/O errors for {\tt fsync} are also postponed.
+However, even if an I/O error happens in persisting an \SST file, the durability of KV pairs stored in the file is not impaired since \Pome has retained durable parental \SST files until the check-up.
+Searching KV pairs in this file is also unaffected since file system accommodates KV pairs in the OS's buffer cache or SSD's internal cache. \Pome explicitly calls {\tt fsync} for a retry to fix the I/O error.
+In the worst case, it regenerates and replaces one such problematic file.

-{\bf Outlier SST files.} In unusual cases, some SST files, once generated in a compaction, hardly participate in subsequent compactions, because the key ranges they cover might not be frequently used (i.e., outliers). \AisLSM still ensures the durability of such inactive outlier SST files.
-This is the other reason why \AisLSM submits one request for all SST files generated in a compaction to schedule a compound asynchronous {\tt fsync}.
-As long as any one of them is to be involved in a future compaction, \AisLSM checks if the asynchronous {\tt fsync} has been done for all relevant SST files.
-By doing so, \AisLSM avoids overlooking outliers.
-This also helps to delete their parental SST files.
-In addition, there might be a very low likelihood that outliers form a batch and have no opportunity to be compacted again. \AisLSM has tracked all SST files asynchronously persisted with io\_uring.
-It schedules a specific check-up in off-peak hours for such outliers.
+{\bf Outlier \SSTs.} In unusual cases, some \SSTs, once generated in a compaction, hardly participate in subsequent compactions.
+This is possible when the key ranges they cover are not frequently used, i.e., {\em outliers}. \Pome still ensures the durability of such inactive outlier \SSTs, which is the other reason why \Pome submits one request for all \SSTs generated in a compaction to schedule compound asynchronous {\tt fsync}s.
+As long as any one of them is to be involved in a future compaction, \Pome checks if the asynchronous {\tt fsync} has been done for all relevant \SST files.
+By doing so, \Pome avoids overlooking outliers, and also helps to delete their parental \SSTs.
+In addition, there might be a very low likelihood that outliers form a batch and have no opportunity to be compacted again. \Pome has tracked all \SSTs asynchronously persisted with io\_uring.
+It schedules a specific check-up in off-peak hours for such unusual outliers.